 If you can’t retain a head of growth right away, when is the best time to hire?
 There are a few benchmarks you may want to hit first:

 - Do you already have a marketing or sales team in place?
 A head of growth without a marketing team will be limited in what they can achieve.
 If you don’t have something set in stone, it will be important to flesh out your departments first.

 - Do you have enough funds for a head of growth to work with?
 This applies to your department budget, salary qualifications, and current tech stack.

 - Are there in-house teams currently executing (and struggling to maintain) the role of a growth hacker?

 - How good is the communication between your marketing team and sales team?
 If it’s not the well-oiled machine you wish it could be, a growth hacker may be able to help.
 The ultimate goal of your head of growth isn’t to play middleman between different teams, but their presence may kill two birds with one stone.

 - Are you lacking a ‘T’ shaped marketing professional?
 ‘T’ shaped experts are described as being knowledgeable in many fields, but deeply skilled in just one.
 For example, your head of growth will be familiar with many assets of marketing, but extremely skilled in growth and retention.

 If you’re looking to use a head of growth in the most effective way possible, it’s best to already have your first employees hired.
 These professionals do their best work while surrounded by a team of other experts who help identify KPIs, metrics, and current strategies, as well as execute campaigns.
+Here’s a list of marketing roles to help you decide whether you are at a point where a head of growth is needed.
 In other words, it’s best to hire a head of growth once your startup is more mature.

 Are You Ready For What’s Coming?